jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib-wip/Debugger_DAP/Readme.md

 ### High Priority

-1. Resolve intermittent debugger and compiler plugin loading issues
+1. Resolve intermittent compiler plugin loading issues
 2. Use in anger to fix C::B issue(s) on MacOS.
 In other words use it in the real world.
-3. Add missing features in the table below to make debugging better in the real world environment.

 ### Medium Priority

-1. Add missing features in the table below.
+1. Add missing features in the table below to make debugging better in the real world environment.
-3. When time permits re-test all items!!!!
+2. When time permits re-test all items!!!!

 ### Low Priority / Future Work